Tag: life

 ※Prayer※

-Lord, help us to know your will. , guide us to learn the right things before you and our fellow humanity.
+Lord, help us to know your will. , guide us to the right things before you and our fellow humanity.
 Amen.

 • Fairly Cruci-Formed